brenovaladao/trip-planner/README.md

 There is no extra `setup` step to be done, just be sure you have the correct Xcode version (Xcode 15+) installed.

 The App downloads information from this base [url](https://raw.githubusercontent.com/TuiMobilityHub/ios-code-challenge/master/connections.json).
-If you want to use a different base URL, it can be done by updating the `API_URL` variable, defined at `Debug.xcconfig` (_TripPlanner/Configurations/Debug.xcconfig_).
+If you want to use a different base URL, it can be done by updating the `API_URL` variable defined at `Debug.xcconfig` file.
+(Located at: _TripPlanner/Configurations/Debug.xcconfig_).
 >  Important: Note that we need the `/$()/` for escaping the `//`.

 ## Technical decisions:

 - The App goal is to find the cheapest route between two cities (`Departure` and `Destination`) based on its accumulated price.
 To achieve such a result the `Dijkstra` algorithm was chosen.

 - The App was almost fully built with `SwiftUI`, the only exception was the `AnnotationsMapView` component, which is a `UIViewRepresentable` that wraps an `MKMapView` for building the map UI.
 This decision was made given the limitation that `SwiftUI.Map` still has.